rhsgsa/artemis-demo/client-selectors/README.md

 		make start

-1. A browser should not open to the AMQP browser client - click the Start button and experiment with different settings for the producer and consumers
+1. A browser should now open to the AMQP browser client - click the Start button and experiment with different settings for the producer and consumers

 After you're done, you can terminate the containers with Ctrl-C and by running